Feeling discouraged at work these days?

-Create Your Gratitude Journal
+How to Create Your Gratitude Journal

 The next step is to begin writing.
 But where to begin?

 You can begin by being thankful for the job that you have.
-There are so many people that would love to be in your position to have a steady paycheck.
+There are so many people that would love to be in your position and have a steady paycheck.
 Even if the job is not ideal, what purpose does it serve?
 Does it allow you to pay your bills?
 What have you learned through this job?
 What new skills or abilities have you uncovered since being in this position?
 Have you met wonderful people that you may not have otherwise met through your job?
 What have your experiences in this job taught you about yourself?

 What about your employees?
 They help you accomplish your company’s mission.
 How have you thanked them?

 You can also document your successes.
 Express your gratitude to those who helped you and the lessons you have learned from them.

 You can record your career shortcomings.
 What lessons have you learned?
 Are you thankful for the insight that those experiences presented?

 Thankfulness is a choice.
 When you are thankful for your experiences, you are open to exploring overlooked possibilities.

 I’m a firm believer that everything that happens is a life lesson.
 It’s your responsibility to find the lesson in your experiences.
 Use your career endeavors as a stepping stone to achieving your purpose.